GreenVeggi/Thoth/pages/behaviour.md

-- Pattern of activity of a system over time.
+- Pattern of activity of a [[system]] over time.
+	- Clayton, A. M. H., & Radcliffe, N. J. (1997).
+Sustainability: A systems approach (1. publ., reprint).
+Earthscan.